alejandrof192/AM1_Orbits/README.md

 ---

-In addition, you will find various milestones achieved throughout the course in **source** folder:
+Furthermore, a compilation of accomplished milestones during the course is found within the **source** folder:

-- Milestone_2 (also includes 1)
+- Milestone_2 (also includes Milestone_1)
 - Milestone_3
 - Milestone_4
 - Milestone_5